TUNeS: A Temporal U-Net with Self-Attention for Video-based Surgical Phase Recognition

-To counter class imbalance, we use class weights~$\gamma$ in these losses, which are computed on the training data following the \emph{median frequency balancing} \cite{eigen2015predicting} approach.
-In addition, we compute a \emph{smoothing loss} \cite{farha2019ms} on the full-resolution prediction, which is weighted by factor~$\lambda_{\text{smooth}} = 0.15$.
+The training objective $\EuScript{L}_{\text{total}}$ summarizes losses at all scales, see~(\ref{eq:loss}).
+We use cross-entropy (CE) loss for the full-resolution prediction~$\hat{y}^{(1)}$.
+For the lower-resolution predictions, we use binary cross-entropy (BCE) loss to handle the multi-label annotations.
+To counter class imbalance, we use class weights~$\gamma$, which are computed on the training data following the \emph{median frequency balancing} \cite{eigen2015predicting} approach.
+In addition, we compute a \emph{smoothing loss} $\EuScript{L}_{\text{smooth}}$ \cite{farha2019ms} on the full-resolution prediction, which is weighted by factor~$\lambda_{\text{smooth}} = 0.15$.